RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 <img src="https://github.com/TanzeemHasan/neocortexapi/assets/74203937/9bfc6c35-925a-41cc-95db-50f494a8cedd" width="400" height="400" />

-#### 2. Example of visualizing a number
-For this example, take a random integer value ```50149```.
+For another example, take a random integer value ```50149```.
 This value will encode by setting up the sdr encoder settings and encode the value with that settings and also set up the two dimensional array
 ```csharp
             // This snippet creates a dictionary, encoderSettings, to hold the configuration parameters for the encoder.
 The dictionary contains key-value pairs where each key is a setting name,and the associated value               // is the setting's value.
 In this case, the only parameter specified is "N", set to 156.
 The parameter "N" represents the size of the output encoded vector,
             var encoderSettings = new Dictionary<string, object>